zkamvar/user2021/prose.md

 > timing 2021-06-09: ~4.5-5 minutes
 > timing 2021-06-10: ~5 minutes

-As I mentioned in the beginning of my talk, we are using R for our solution and here's how we got there.
+How and why did we choose R to create the next iteration of our lesson infrastructure?

 ### Challenge

 We wanted a general solution where you could take markdown or RMarkdown files, place them in a folder and generate a Carpentries-style lesson without having complicated paths or generated files lying around.
-The first thing we did was to look at prior art, or, what has been built before.
+The first thing we did was to investigate the existing landscape.

-It was important that we choose something that was user friendly, easy to install, easily customizable, and had a welcoming community behind it.
+It was important that we choose something that is user friendly, easy to install, easily customizable, and has a welcoming community behind it.
 We tried out several static site generators, but the largest barrier for many of these was that they were not easy to install and maintain.

-Eventually, we settled on the fact that R is the best place to go for our needs because of several reasons, but mostly:
+We settled on the fact that R is the best place to go for our needs
+because:

 1. First and foremost: R is chock-full of friendly communities!
   - RLadies
   - ROpenSci
   - RForwards
   - MiR
-2. R comes as a binary that can be installed on all major operating systems and is available online via RStudio Cloud
+2. R is easy to install on all major operating systems and is available online via RStudio Cloud
 3. R has a robust ecosystem for publishing thanks to {knitr} and RMarkdown

-Once we identified R as our solution, the natural place to go was one of the RMarkdown variants like blogdown or hugodown, but we found that while the tools were indeed separated from the content and the documentation was rich and accessible, there were many aspects that would not fit our model including the presence of styling within the repository.
+Once we identified R as our solution, the natural place to go was one of the RMarkdown variants like {blogdown} or {hugodown}, but we found that while the tools were indeed separated from the content and the documentation was rich and accessible, there were many aspects that would not fit our needs including the presence of styling within the repository.

-We realized that an unlikely contender, {pkgdown}, a documentation site generator, used the same model that we were looking for: It meets people where they are, content is pure markdown with no extra templating required, the tools to build everything lived in a separate package, and it can be customized by making your own package to host your CSS, JS, and HTML templates.
+We realized that an unlikely contender, {pkgdown}, a documentation site generator, used the same model that we were looking for: It meets people where they are, content is pure markdown with no extra templating required, the tools to build everything lived in a separate package, and you can customize its appearance by making your own package to supply your CSS, JS, and HTML templates.

 From this model, we created three packages to serve as the infrastructure tools, styling, and validation: